hakehardware/hakehardware.github.io/docs/guides/linux/node-exporter.md

 ## Download

-Grab the link for the latest version of node_exporter on the Prometheus download page
+Grab the link for the latest version of node_exporter on the Prometheus download page.
+You likely want the one that ends in `linux-amd64.tar.gz`
 * [node_exporter download](https://prometheus.io/download/#node_exporter)

 You can download the file with